Alxmrphi/Icelandic/index.md

 ### Dataset

 The corpus used to generate the word embeddings is _Mörkuð Íslensk Málheild_ and can be found at [malfong.is](http://malfong.is/?pg=mim).
 It is a corpus of 499,355 sentences with 165,081 lemmas that appear at least three times.
 After downloading and extracting the data to a new folder, you can define the following python class that will read the folder iteratively while the model is trained.
-This means that you do not need to store the entire corpus (1.7GB) in RAM.
+This means that you do not need to store the entire corpus (1.7GB) in RAM at the same time (very handy).

 ```markdown
 import os